-Fig. 2.6- Kickapoo radiation intensities on Eniwetok Atoll at H+4 hr, In milliroentgens per hour.
-Shot island was Aomon.
+Fig. 2.4 radiation intensities on Eniwetok Atoll at H+4 hr, in milliroentgens per hour.
+Shot island was Bogon.

-2.2.9-Extremely heavy local contamination resulted from the firing of [Mohawk] device on Eberiru.
+was of no consequence and did not interfere with preparation for the firing of Survey results at H+4 hr are shown in Fig. 2.7.
+2.2.9-Extremely heavy local contamination resulted from the firing of on Eberiru.
 In addition, significant amounts of contamination were deposited on the northern islands of the atoll.
 Survey results are shown in Fig. 2.8.
 Certain recovery operations on Eberiru and adjacent islands were delayed for several days as a result of the contamination.

-2.2.10-In order to fire the Apache device in the Mike crater off Teiteiripucchi, a considerable amount of earth-moving was required.
-This was necessary because of the need for an unchstructed line-of-sight from the bunker on Bogon to the shot barge in the crater.
-When the Seminole was fired on Bogon, it dug a rather large crater and threw up considerable debris that had to be moved to meet the line-of-sight requirements.
+2.2.10-In order to fire the in the Mike crater off Teiteiripucchi, a considerable amount of earth-moving was required.
+This was necessary because of the need for an unobstructed line-of-sight from the bunker on Bogon to the shot barge in the crater.
+When the was fired on Bogon, it dug a rather large crater and threw up considerable debris that had to be moved to meet the line-of-sight requirements.
 Since contamination levels in the Teiteiripucchi-Bogon complex were of the order of 4 to 5 r/hr at the time the construction work was required, extra precautions were necessary to ensure against overexposure of equipment operators.
-Accordingly, a cab shielded by 1/2 to 1 in. of lead was built onto one of the buildozers.
-This buildozer was used in most of the work of moving the contaminated sand and operators were changed frequently.
-The highest dosage received by any one operator was approximately 700 mr after about six hours of operation of this buildozer.
+Accordingly, a cab shielded by 1/2 to 1 in. of lead was built onto one of the bulldozers.
+This bulldozer was used in most of the work of moving the contaminated sand and operators were changed frequently.
+The highest dosage received by any one operator was approximately 700 mr after about six hours of operation of this bulldozer.

-Firing of the Apache device produced exceptionally heavy contamination throughout the upper islands of the atoll.
+Firing of the produced exceptionally heavy contamination throughout the upper islands of the atoll.
 The H+4 hr survey results are shown in Fig. 2.9.
 Water in the north end of the lagoon was highly contaminated for a considerable distance from the shot island, and as the silt and debris were moved out by the lagoon currents, the contamination spread widely.
 Two days after the shot was fired, the swimming beach at Japtan had to be closed, since the water-contamination level had exceeded the established tolerance of 50,000 disintegrations per minute per liter.
 Three days after firing, the beaches on Eniwetok and Parry islands were also closed.
 The beach on Parry Island was closed for two days; the other two, for approximately seven.

-2.2.11-Decision to fire the Huron Idevice in the Mike crater off Teiteiripucchi was based in part on the contamination levels resulting from the Apache shot.
-Information regarding this contamination was obtained through special radiological surveys by helicopter and T-boat of the crater area and adjacent islands.
-The contamination of these areas did not, however, interfere with preparations for firing the Huron Idevice, and although its detonation produced heavy contamination in the rorthern islands of the atoll (see Fig. 2.10), the radiation levels did not materially interfere with recovery operations.
+2.2.11-Decision to fire the contamination levels resulting from the pucchi was based in part on the contamination levels resulting from the Information regarding this contamination was obtained through special radiological surveys by helicopter and T-boat of the crater area and adjacent islands.
+The contamination of these areas did not, however, interfere with preparations for firing the northern islands of the atoll (see Fig. 2.10), the radiation levels did not materially interfere with recovery operations.
 Water contamination from radioactive silt and debris was heavy along the north and west reefs.